Visit JCU

 • Hands-on, interactive sessions whilst finding out more about JCU

-• Engage with JCU’s state of the art campus facilities
+• Engage with JCU’s state-of-the-art campus facilities

 • Delve into study and career options for your students